Hyrax-1.16.5 (updated 04 January 2022)

 - If you are installing the OLFS in conjunction with ncWMS2 version 2.0 or higher: Copy both the opendap.war and the ncWMS2.war files into the Tomcat webapps directory.
 (Re)Start Tomcat.
 Go read about, and then configure ncWMS2 and the OLFS to work together.

 - From here, or if you are having problems, see our new Hyrax Manual and the older Hyrax documentation page

-- ATTENTION - If you are upgrading to Hyrax 1.15 from any previous installation read this!
+- ATTENTION - If you are upgrading Hyrax from any previous installation older than 1.16.5, read this!

 - To make the server restart when the host boots, use systemctl enable besd and systemctl enable tomcat or chkconfig besd on and chkconfig tomcat on depending on specifics of your Linux distribution

-- All of our source code is on GitHub.
-There you will find the hyrax repo, which is a meta-project that contains scripts to clone and build all of Hyrax.
-You will also see all of the repos that contain the Hyrax source code (libdap4, bes, and all of the handlers).
+- All of our source code is available at our GitHub site.
+There you will find the hyrax project repository, which is a meta-project that contains scripts to clone and build all of Hyrax.
+You will also see all of the repos that contain the Hyrax source code (libdap4, the bes and all of its handlers, and the olfs).